open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

-Another good example surfacing our modularity will be the [placement](https://open-cluster-management.io/concepts/placement/), a standalone module focusing at dynamically selecting the proper list of the managed clusters from user's prescription.
+Another good example surfacing our modularity will be the [placement](https://open-cluster-management.io/concepts/placement/), a standalone module focusing at dynamically selecting the proper list of the managed clusters from the user's prescription.
 You can build any advanced multi-cluster orchestration on the top of placement, e.g. multi-cluster workload re-balancing, multi-cluster helm charts replication, etc. On the other hand if you're not satisfied by the current capacities from our placement